Where's Waldo at the Circus: Plot

 Ringmaster Piccalilli has lost his magic golden whistle, and without it the circus cannot go on.
-Piccalilli asks the player to aid in its recovery.
-First the player has to find Waldo, who will help with the search.
+Piccalilli asks the player to aid in its recovery, but first the player has to find Waldo, who will help with the search.

 Development

 Where's Waldo at the Circus was developed by Imagination Pilots Entertainment, a company founded in 1993 in Chicago.

 Reception

 CNET said "Waldo addicts will probably go gaga over this disc, but parents should be warned of some problems".